Nolan Arenado Preview, Player Props: Cardinals vs. Padres

 Nolan Arenado At The Plate

-- Arenado has 135 hits, which leads St. Louis hitters this season, while batting .278 with 52 extra-base hits.
+- Arenado leads St. Louis in total hits (135) this season while batting .276 with 52 extra-base hits.

-- He ranks 26th in batting average, 81st in on base percentage, and 22nd in slugging among qualified hitters in baseball.
+- Among the qualifying hitters in baseball, he ranks 31st in batting average, 87th in on-base percentage, and 23rd in slugging.

-- In 40.0% of his games this year, Arenado has picked up at least one RBI.
-In 23 of those games (18.4%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in 10 contests.
+- Arenado has driven in a run in 50 games this year (39.7%), including 23 games with more than one RBI (18.3%).
+He has also driven in three or more of his team's runs in 10 contests.

-- He has scored in 51 of 125 games this season, and more than once 8 times.
+- He has scored in 51 games this year (40.5%), including multiple runs in eight games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.